birdandhike.com logo

 Rock Spring Loop Trail

-Trail starts into rocky canyon (view SE)
+Trail descends towards rocky canyon (view SE)

 Rock Spring Loop Trail

-Trail in rocky canyon (view SE)
+Trail enters rocky canyon (view SE)

 Rock Spring Loop Trail